 plant based bee free honee

-Whether not you’re vegan, there are a number of compelling reason to choose alternative sweeteners.
+Whether or not you’re vegan, there are a number of compelling reasons to choose alternative sweeteners.

 • Most honey from large-scale producers comes from hives treated with antibiotics.